The experts in boutique travel To Peru and South America

 Logistics

-3. San Cristobal Island
+3. San Cristobal Island - White sand and calm waters

-Basic Facts
+Quick Facts

 Attractions and Wildlife

-There are many interesting facts about San Cristobal.
-Located about 600 miles from mainland Ecuador it is the easternmost island of the archipelago.
-One of the oldest islands, it was created by a fusion of now-extinct volcanoes.
-It was also the first island in the Galapagos to be permanently inhabited by humans.
-Settlers were drawn in by the only fresh-water lake in the entire region, El Junco.
 It’s the second-most populous island after Santa Cruz.
-Its largest settlement is Puerto Baquerizo Moreno, the capital of the entire Galápagos province.
-This picturesque town is home to a number of hotels and seaside restaurants.
-Visit the San Cristobal Interpretation Center where you can learn more about the area’s natural and human history.
+The largest settlement is Puerto Baquerizo Moreno, the capital of the entire Galápagos province.
+This picturesque town is home to a number of hotels and seaside restaurants, as well as the San Cristobal Interpretation Center, where you can learn more about the area’s natural and human history.

-San Cristobal’s other claim to fame is that it was the first island visited by biologist Charles Darwin in 1835.
-Darwin studied the various endemic species found here, such as Galapagos giant tortoises.
-Today, La Galapaguera serves as a sanctuary and breeding ground for these threatened species.
-Birders should visit Punta Pitt for the rare chance to spot Red-footed, Blue-footed, and Nazca boobies nesting together.
-There are even more birdwatching opportunities at Cerro Brujo.
+Birders should visit Punta Pitt for the rare chance to spot red-footed, blue-footed, and nazca boobies nesting together.
+There are even more bird-watching opportunities at Cerro Brujo.
 From here, behold a postcard image of the iconic Kicker Rock sticking out of the sea.
-The area around the rock is a perfect snorkeling and diving spot.
-You can swim with rays, sea lions, and even sharks.
+The area around the rock is a perfect snorkeling and diving spot where you can swim with rays, sea lions, and even sharks.

 Logistics